Raheem always rises! Sterling no Messi but hat-trick hero leading by example as City survive Atalanta scare | Goal.com

 He showed his composure when, with the opportunity to shoot from just eight yards out, he calmly rolled the ball across for Sterling to smash into the roof of the net.

-Foden was lively all night, linking up instinctively and dangerously with De Bruyne and Aguero.
+Foden was lively all night, linking up instinctively and dangerously with Kevin De Bruyne and Aguero.

 The Argentine could have had his own hat-trick had he finished another cleverly crafted opportunity by Foden, when he escaped a challenge on the by-line and pulled the ball back, only to see Aguero's shot sail over the bar.